NLeSC/nlesc-serverless-boilerplate/README.md

 The url where the application is running will be printed to screen.

 After amplify you need to
-1. Build & push you need to push the Docker image (see `amplify/backend/batch/task/`)
+1. Build & push the Docker image (see `amplify/backend/batch/task/` directory) which has the computation in it
 2. Create users in [AWS Cognito console](https://eu-central-1.console.aws.amazon.com/cognito/home?region=eu-central-1).